aginasb2109/Women-Wellness-and-Health-Portal/README.md

 - Track menstrual cycles and monitor health metrics
 - AI-powered fitness, diet, and nutrition guidance using Spring AI and the Ollama Llama model
-- Interactive forums to share experiences and wellness tips
+- Interactive forums for sharing experiences and wellness tips
 - Responsive frontend built with React.js and Material UI
-- Backend powered by Spring Boot
+- Robust backend powered by Spring Boot

 > ⚠️ **Note:** The portal is currently under construction.
 New features, including enhanced security and additional wellness tools, are being added.